matldupont/matdupont-dev/blog/220312/01-minification.md

 Down ~24%!
 I like that.

+After another audit, my score hasn't really changed but the Opportunity warnings are gone.

-This _may_ help my score, but there's more I can do here.
+There's more I can do for the score here.

 ## Code splitting and chunking